-Aspects of six great social, political, and economic issues facing America and the world.
+Aspects of six great social, political, and economic issues racing America and the world.
 The diversity of culture is examined.
 Against this setting the contemporary western urban character and the issue of educational objectives and method are explored.
-Other issues are: population growth as a world problem, underdeveloped areas of the world as they relate to American foreign and economic policy; American military and foreign policy as related to communism, and the effect of mass opinion on democratic government. - Education 5525 Research in Problems of Education-3 credits
+Other issues are: population growth as a world problem, underdeveloped areas of the world as they relate to American foreign and economic policy; American military and foreign policy as related to communism, and the effect of mass opinion on democratic government.

-Current problems in education as related to the students' teaching situations.
+Education 5706 Foundations of Reading Problems of Teaching Foreign Languages 3 credits Research in Problems of Education 3 credits Current problems in education as related to the students' teaching situations.
 Each student through individual research and discussion, identifies and plans for the project required of members of the program.
-The problem and method must be approved for satisfactory completion of the course. - Education 5461 Education and Economic Development-3 credits Critical analysis of current explanations of economic growth and development with particular attention to the evolution of modern economic institutions in relation to the objectives and problems of modern education.
+The problem and method must be approved for satis- factory completion of the course.

+- Education 5461 Education and Economic Development 3 credits

+Critical analysis of current explanations of economic growth and development with particular attention to the evolution of modern economic institutions in relation to the objectives and problems of modern education. - Geography 5650 Foundations of Geography 3 credits - Education 5943 Modern Biology for Teachers